emylz/music_log_reader/README.md

  There are also packages like Collections, os, random itertools or sys which are built-in modules in Python3.

-## Run the scripts
+## Run

+### Get log

 The scripts run on Linux.
-Open a konsole and go to the directory where your project is located.
+Open a konsole and go to the directory scripts of the project.
 The project files and folders look like this :
 ```bash
 .
 ├── README